What Can You Compost? A Simple List to Create Garden Gold

 • Nutshells (excluding black walnut)

-Compost ratio of green to brown
+Compost Ratio of Green to Brown

-For a general rule of thumb, you want about 4 parts brown to 1 part green materials.
 Remember that browns will add air to your greens and will cut down on odors if your pile gets smelly.
 On the other hand, greens help the compost break down faster and add heat and moisture if your pile is sitting there drying out.

 Turn your compost every few days to keep it aerated, and add moisture when things are looking dry.
 As you gain experience, you’ll soon get a feel for the process.